agharatarun/AI-900T00-A-Microsoft-Azure-AI-Fundamentals/AI_Overview.md

 * **The invoice model extracts key information from sales invoices and is suitable for extracting information from sales account documents.**
 * **The ID document model** is optimized to analyze and extract key information from US driver’s licenses and international passport biographical pages.
 * **The business card model, receipt model, and language model are NOT** suitable to extract information from passports or sales account documents.
+* can azure **q&a maker service determine the intent of a user utterance?: No,** the Azure Q&A Maker service does not perform intent recognition on the user's input.
+QnA Maker is designed to find the best matching answer from a knowledge base based on the input text.
+It does not analyze the intent behind the user's query.
+For intent recognition, you would need to use a different service, such as Azure Language Understanding (LUIS) or Azure Bot Service